 - Sit for long periods of time

-Manufacturing engineers work with supply chain managers and validation engineers.
-They also work with supervisors, directors, and other engineers involved in production.
+Manufacturing engineers work with others, such as supply chain managers and validation engineers.
+They also discuss ideas with supervisors, directors, and other engineers involved in production.

 Specific Work Activities

-- Oversee technicians, technologists, analysts, administrative staff, or other engineers.
+- Supervise technicians, technologists, analysts, administrative staff, or other engineers.

-- Test new and existing product problems involving designs, materials, or processes.
+- Troubleshoot new and existing product problems involving designs, materials, or processes.

-- Train workers in new or existing methods.
+- Train production personnel in new or existing methods.